TheMisinformationGame/MisinformationGame/docs/Results.md

 {:#example-results}

-If you wish to view some example results from a user experience study ran using The Misinformation Game, then they may be accessed from [the example results page](/link/ExampleResults).
+If you wish to view some example results from a user experience study ran using The Misinformation Game, they can be accessed from [the example results page](/link/ExampleResults).